 The basic free Google Analytics (GA) functionality is great for small and medium websites and mobile applications, but as your online business expands, you will start looking to get more of this data.
 However, GA lacks advanced capabilities such as automated user segmentation, anomaly detection, and predictive modeling.
 That is why users are looking to integrate their GA within their data warehouses, for example, AWS Redshift.
 But can these be easily integrated?

 Over the last few months I was in charge of creating our Google analytics extension here at Panoply.io that helps in loading, transforming and analyzing the data to our platform.
-As we developed this feature, we learned how to use GA custom dimensions, manually export the data using GA Reporting APIs, and finally get this data loaded into Redshift.
+As we developed this feature, we learned how to use GA custom dimensions, manually export the data using GA Reporting APIs, and finally get this data loaded from Google Analytics to Redshift.

-This article provides step-by-step guidelines on how to extract and load data to Amazon Redshift and use it for comprehensive web analytics.
+This article provides step-by-step guidelines on how to extract and load data from Google Analytics to Amazon Redshift and use it for comprehensive web analytics.

 For the purpose of illustration, I would like to check the number of pageviews per client, based on the source traffic country and corresponding network service provider.
 This will help us to determine which client is using what kind of network service providers, according to country, and how many pages have been viewed per network service provider or country.